memri/pod/docs/HTTP_API.md

     "dateServerModified>=": 1234567890, // date filter
     "dateServerModified<": 1234567890,
     "deleted": false, // deleted filter
-    "_sortOrder": "DESC", // sort by server modification either "ASC" (by default) or "DESC" "_limit": 100, // limit the result set "[[edges]]": {}, // include all forward edges in the response "~[[edges]]": {}, // include all backward edges in the response }
+    "_sortOrder": "Asc", // sort by server modification date, either "Asc" (by default) or "Desc" "_limit": 100, // minimum number of items to return, see below "[[edges]]": {}, // include all forward edges in the response "~[[edges]]": {}, // include all backward edges in the response }